PremTestAV/AxelerantAssignment/README.md

   # testng.xml
   Grouping of all tests to be executed as part of the test.
+  The browser name is configured as a parameter & can be updated as needed Listener is used to listen the testng results after every test & pass them to the reporting class Parallel execution is enabled here in Line#3 of testng.xml.
+If the thread count needs to be modified, it can be done here appropriately

   # Config.properties:
   Good practice to keep all the dynamic part of the framework (like application URL, driverpath etc..) in a properties file so it can be changed as and when needed